Burningstone91/smart-home-setup/README.md

 ## Presence Detection <a name="presence-detection" href="https://github.com/Burningstone91/smart-home-setup#presence-detection">
 ### Basic Explanation of Setup
 I use the [person integration](https://www.home-assistant.io/integrations/person/) from Home Assistant to combine a bluetooth device tracker (device attached to my keys) and a gps device tracker (my phone).
 The docs give a detailed explanation on how the location is determined when multiple device trackers are used.
 Long story short, when I'm at home, my position is determined first by keys and then by phone.
 When I'm not home, my position is determined first by phone then by keys.

-I also use the [zone integration](https://www.home-assistant.io/integrations/zone/) from Home Assistant to show in which place (work, grocery store, etc.) we are, when we are not home.
-And I use [Room Assistant](https://www.room-assistant.io/) and the [MQTT Room Presence integration](https://www.home-assistant.io/integrations/mqtt_room/) from Home Assistant to show in which room we are, when we are home.
+I use the phone device tracker together with the [zone integration](https://www.home-assistant.io/integrations/zone/) from Home Assistant to show in which place (work, grocery store, etc.) we are, when we are not home.
+This is reflected in the state of the person.

+And I use the bluetooth device tracker together with [Room Assistant](https://www.room-assistant.io/) to show in which room we are when we are home.
+This is not reflected in the state of the person.

-I'm using the bluetooth device trackers now for around 2 years and I did not have a single false trigger in 2 years.
+I'm using the bluetooth device trackers now for around 2 years and I did not have a single false trigger in this time.
 Home Assistant marks us as home before we open the front door and marks us as left 3 min after we left the house.

 I adapted the method from Phil Hawthorne for [making presence detection not so binary](https://philhawthorne.com/making-home-assistants-presence-detection-not-so-binary/) in an AppDaemon app.
 This is used for example when we leave the house and come back a few minutes later, that it will not trigger any arrival automations.

 I also have a presence state for the house which can be "someone home", "everyone home", "no one home" or "vacation".

 I'm going to explain each part of the presence detection system in detail including Hardware and Software used and how to set it up.

 ### Bluetooth Device Tracker - Presence on Room Level